Consumer Medicine Information

 What these medicines are used for

-slowly so that it works over 24 hours and can be taken once a day (CD stands for "controlled delivery").
-Vasocardol tablets
+so that it works over 24 hours and can be taken once a day (CD stands for "controlled

 Vasocardol tablets are used to prevent angina.

-Vasocardol CD capsules are used by some people to prevent angina and by others to treat hypertension (high blood pressure).
+Vasocardol CD capsules are used to prevent angina or to treat hypertension (high blood

 blood pressure can lead to serious health problems such as a stroke or heart attack.